$\kappa$-General-Relativity II: An Astrophysical Observable from a 2-Body system: Introduction

 Having reviewed the foundations and theoretical implications of the $\kappa$-Minkowski NCST, the next natural step is to explore its phenomenology—namely, possible ways to verify or falsify the assumptions regarding QG imprints predicted by DSR theories.
 Proposed tests include time delays between low- and high-energy particles, as well as anomalies in particle production, either arising from a deformed energy-momentum relation, a modified momentum addition law, or the underlying deformed symmetries (see, e.g., \cite{RL_Test_1, In_Vacua_Dis, RL_Test_2}).
 Other studies focused on how the NCST affects field theories constructed on it, such as scalar and quantum electrodynamics fields, or, as was the subject of our previous paper \cite{Our_Paper}, how general relativity gets deformed when \eqref{Kappa minkowski} becomes the local spacetime.
 We refer to \cite{Multy_Mass} for an extensive review on the observational effort in DSR.

 In this work, we focus on examining a new physical observable that originates from the uncertainty relation \eqref{Uncertainty Relation} and the RL principle, both of which are direct consequences of the NCST \eqref{Kappa minkowski}.
-Importantly, this observable is independent of any specific DSR model, unlike, for instance, the deformed energy-momentum relation \cite{Different_Realization}.
+Importantly, this observable depends only on the four-dimensional operator-valued spacetime realization of $\kappa$-Minkowski\footnote{Note that other types of NCST representations, such as Moyal-type constant NC or commutation relations of the form $[\hat{x}^\mu,\hat{x}^\nu] \sim C^{\mu\nu}_{\rho\sigma\ldots} \hat{x}^\rho \hat{x}^\sigma \cdots$, are not considered here.
+It would be of interest to investigate whether similar effects arise in those frameworks (note that the specific dependence in $\hat{\vec{x}}$ of the NCST relations is crucial in our construction).} \eqref{Kappa minkowski}, leading to the uncertainty relation \eqref{Uncertainty Relation}.
+This implies that the observables constructed directly from \eqref{Uncertainty Relation} do not depend on the specific models of phase space construction (i.e., the deformed symmetry) within the DSR framework that preserve the same spacetime algebra \eqref{Kappa minkowski} (see \cite{Different_Realization} for different deformed symmetries with the same $\kappa$-Minkowski structure), unlike, for instance, the deformed energy-momentum relation.

 To determine how the uncertainty relation \eqref{Uncertainty Relation} can manifest in a physical system, it is useful to examine the study in \cite{NonCommutative_Spacetime_Interpretation1}.
 There, it was demonstrated (see Sec.~\ref{ssection: Observation Preliminaries} for a detailed discussion) that for an observer to recognize the fuzziness in the coordination of an event, they must compare their recorded coordinates with those of another observer at a different spatial separation from the event.
 Here, we adopt \cite{NonCommutative_Spacetime_Interpretation1}'s perspective but consider the comparison of event coordinates recorded at different \textit{times} by a single observer.
 This leads us to propose, to the best of our knowledge, the first potentially observable phenomenon that directly stems from RL and \eqref{Uncertainty Relation} and that might be within reach of foreseeable technological capabilities.